mobizt/FirebaseClient/README.md

 When `SSE mode (HTTP Streaming)` task is currently running and new sync or async task is added to the queue, the `SSE mode (HTTP Streaming)` task will be stopped (but remains in the queue) as another task was inserted in to the first slot, the `SSE mode (HTTP Streaming)` task will be restart when another task is finished.

-There is no notification error message like `"strean timed out"` in this library, when the `SSE mode (HTTP Streaming)` task was timed out because of network or any delay or blocking operation, it will reconnect automatically.
+When the `SSE mode (HTTP Streaming)` task was timed out because of network or any delay or blocking operation, `"stream timed out"` error will show, it will reconnect automatically.

+If Realtime database Stream was unable to connect or reconnect, please see the [FAQ](/FAQ.md).

 You cannot run more than one `infinite task` in the same async client's queue as one `infinite task` is never finished, and another `infinite task` is never started.